 "But I Was Told My Book Would Be Available to Bookstores and Libraries!"

-Self-publishing platforms such as Amazon's Kindle Direct Publishing can offer distribution options which will make a title "available" to and through bookstores, libraries, etc. But, unfortunately, this does not guarantee "placement" in any particular outlet.
-It just means that should a bookstore receive a special order from a customer for a self-published title, or the bookstore wishes to purchase inventory of the title, the platform can fulfill those orders.
+Self-publishing platforms such as Amazon's Kindle Direct Publishing can offer distribution options that will make a title "available" to and through bookstores, libraries, etc. But, unfortunately, this does not guarantee "placement" in any particular outlet.
+It just means that, should a bookstore receive a special order from a customer for a self-published title or should the bookstore wish to purchase inventory of the title, the platform can fulfill those orders.

 Some self-publishing platforms offer marketing services to help improve the chances that a self-published book will be picked up by bookstore buyers.
 But these programs can be very expensive (into the thousands on some platforms) and have strict and demanding requirements for both the author and the book.